 The requirements vary among programs.
 All candidates must submit an application form and application fee.
-The online application requires the candidate to include a statement of purpose, a curriculum vitae/resume, and uploaded transcripts of academic work completed to date.
-All applicants must have obtained a bachelor's degree or the international equivalent prior to matriculation.
+The online application requires the candidate to include a statement of purpose, a curriculum vitae/resume, and unofficial transcripts of academic work completed to date.
 Additionally, the online application form will prompt the candidate to submit the names and contact information for recommenders (typically two or three), who will be sent a link to upload their letters of recommendation.
-Your program may also require standardized test score results, a writing sample, a portfolio, an audition, and/or an interview.
+Your program may also require standardized test score results, a writing sample, a portfolio, and/or an interview.
 Please visit your department to see specific requirements by program.
+All applicants must have obtained a bachelor's degree or the international equivalent prior to matriculation.

-No, your chances for admission cannot be assessed without reviewing your entire file.
-Your statement of purpose and your letters of recommendation play a significant role in the application process.
+No, your chances for admission cannot be assessed without reviewing your entire application file.
+Your statement of purpose, curriculum/vitae, and letters of recommendation play a significant role in the application review process.

 In most cases, previous work as an undergraduate major or as a formal minor (18 credits or more) is desirable.
 However, a student should always check with the department of interest concerning the suitability of previous academic work as it pertains to the degree program in question.

-Students may apply directly to a PhD program after completion of their baccalaureate degree.
-Matriculated students who have a master's degree may apply for transfer credit (of up to one year's worth of credit).
-The decision to accept any credit will be made after the first semester of enrollment in the Graduate School.
+Students with earlier graduate work may apply to transfer credits from the previous program.
+The decision to accept any credit will be made by the Registrar and the Department after the first semester of enrollment in the Graduate School.

 No, you may only apply to one program per academic year.

-Once you have submitted your complete application, you can check on the status of your application materials by logging into your account using the same credentials you used while applying.
-Your account will provide you with a self-service portal, which will include a materials checklist.
+Once you have submitted your application and paid your application fee, you can check on the status of your application materials by logging into your Application Portal using the same credentials you used while applying.
+Your portal will display a materials checklist.
 The checklist will be updated as we receive the materials necessary to complete your application process.
-In addition, you are able to upload additional documentation through the self-service portal.
+In addition, you are able to upload additional documentation through the Application Portal.

-If you wish to authorize another person to inquire on your behalf about the status of your application, you must sign and submit an authorization form.
-The Graduate School will not release information about your application to anyone without your written consent.
+If you wish to authorize another person to inquire on your behalf about the status of your application, please email firstname.lastname@example.org to request an authorization form.
+The Graduate School will not release information about your application to anyone without this authorization form.

 If you are applying to a program with a standardized test requirement, you must submit official scores from the testing agencies in order for your application to be considered complete.

 You will enter your unofficial scores directly into the Test Score section of the application.
 You should not upload, email, or mail any copies of the score reports.
-The department will be able to view the scores that you have entered until your official scores arrive.
+The department will be able to view the unofficial scores that you have entered on your application until such time that your official scores arrive.
 Please keep in mind that there is a delay from when you order your official scores to when they are matched with your application.
 Overall, this process can take up to three weeks.

 In the Test Score section of the application, there is a link to add new test scores.
 Simply click on the link, select the appropriate test, and then enter your future test date.
 This will allow you to submit the application without scores for that specific test.

-When you take the test, enter the appropriate Brandeis institution code (see below) at the testing center.
-When the official scores arrive, we will be able to associate them with your application.
-In the interim, you can email us at email@example.com with your unofficial scores and our office can enter them into your application.
+When you take the test, enter the appropriate Brandeis institution code (see How do I send official scores to GSAS question below) at the testing center.
+When the official scores arrive, we will associate them with your application.
+In the interim, you can email us at firstname.lastname@example.org with your unofficial scores and our office can enter them into your application.

 The required number of letters of recommendation varies among programs.
 Please visit your department to see specific requirements by program.

 The electronic application will ask you to list the names and email addresses of your recommenders.
-Once you enter their contact information on your application and press “send to recommender,” your recommender will be notified via email and directed to a secure website to upload a document to your application.
+Once you enter their contact information on your application and press “send to recommender,” they will be notified via email and directed to a secure website to upload the letter to your application.
 Once a letter has been submitted, it will be added to your application materials and marked as received on your application checklist.
-You will receive a confirmation email each time your recommender submits a letter online.
+You will receive a confirmation email each time one of your recommenders submits a letter online.

 Please be aware that if your recommender does not see the email in their inbox, it could be due to spam-blocking software being used to filter messages.
 If any of your recommenders report that they have not received the email, they may try disabling the software or looking in their spam folders.